dbcraig/LmRaC/README.md

 LmRaC uses a multi-tier retrieval-augmented generation (RAG) design to index: domain knowledge, experimental context and experimental results.
 LmRaC is fully data-aware through the use of a user-defined REST API that allows the LLM to ask questions about data and results.

+LmRaC has been designed to recognize biological pathways, diseases and gene names and find associated journal articles from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) to answer your questions.

+**DISCLAIMER**
+LmRaC is a research project undergoing continuous improvement.
+As such:
+- We welcome suggests for new features as well as bug reports.
+- Although RAG greatly reduces the chances of hallucinations, fabricated citations and false inferences, these are all still possible.
+We strongly suggest following citation links to confirm and better understand any underlying inferences to answers.
+- Think of LmRaC as an eager and knowledgeable student who can help you with your research, but still needs some supervision!

 ------------------------------------------------------------------------

 ## Table of Contents